RedVentures/video-branching-strategy/README.md

 - Can't be deleted
 - Can't have changes merged into them until required status checks pass

-`master` and `develop` branches should always be protected.
+`main` and `develop` branches should always be protected.
 These protected branches should never be directly committed to.
 They should only be updated through PR merges.

 Projects that have continuous integration with a service such as CircleCI should